raycast/script-commands/README.md

 open "https://www.google.com/search?q=flights from $1 to $2"
 ```

+*💡Pro tip:* When typing alias + space, Raycast automatically will move focus to the first input field.

 ### Error Handling

 If the script exits with a status code not equal to 0, Raycast interprets it as failed and shows a toast that the script failed to run.